All Star Baseball

-All Star Baseball is one of the two most popular baseball board games of the last sixty years, and has been honored as one of the fifty most influential American board games of all time.
-It was manufactured by Cadaco-Ellis and designed by baseball player Ethan Allen.
+All Star Baseball is a 1941 baseball board game designed by baseball player Ethan Allen.
+The game, manufactured by Cadaco-Ellis, was the best-selling baseball board game of all time.
+It has been honored as one of the fifty most influential American board games of all time.

-The game first appeared in 1941 and a special version is still sold today.
-It was the best-selling baseball board game of all time, and is the only such game to have been distributed through mass market channels and toy stores for any extended period of time.
-The annual versions of the game were discontinued in the mid-1990s due to the loss of market share to video games and greatly increased player licensing costs, but a commemorative version was issued in 2003.
+History

+Ethan Allen had formulated the idea for a baseball-themed board game while playing for the Chicago Cubs, and brought the idea to Charles Mazer, head of Cadaco-Ellis.
+The first edition of All Star Baseball was released in 1941 and sold for $1.25.

-Unlike more simulation-focused competitors, most notably Strat-o-Matic Baseball, ASB is aimed at a younger audience and is simpler to play.
+Unlike more simulation-focused competitors, most notably Strat-O-Matic Baseball, ASB is aimed at a younger audience and is simpler to play.
 The initial target audience was boys 9–12 years old.
 It simulates batters' performance well, but makes no attempt to model the performance of individual pitchers.

+It was the only such game to have been distributed through mass market channels and toy stores for any extended period of time.
+The annual versions of the game were discontinued in the mid-1990s due to the loss of market share to video games and increased player licensing costs, but a commemorative version was issued in 2003.

-Nevertheless, many fans passionately bought each year's cards and collected statistics from neighborhood leagues, some amassing as many as 2,500 games worth of paper box scores and comparing those totals with the actual players' statistics.
+Nevertheless, a number of fans bought each year's cards and collected statistics from neighborhood leagues, some amassing as many as 2,500 games worth of paper box scores and comparing those totals with the actual players' statistics.